-Since no high-resolution structures of the RyR are available, it was necessary to reverseengineer the location of these amino acids.
-Several low-resolution electron microscopy structures of the entire RyR protein that were published after the initial model were used to guide the making of the model pore (50,51).
+Since no high-resolution structures of the RyR are available, it was necessary to reverse-engineer the location of these amino acids.
+Several low-resolution electron microscopy structures of the entire RyR protein in the closed state that were published after the initial model were used to guide the making of the model pore (59,60).
 Construction of the model pore was done in a way similar that described in Ref.
 (20), but the basic method is outlined here.
-Because of the homology between RyR and the potassium channel (51), the pore was given a narrow selectivity filter with a wider cytosolic vestibule.
+Because of the homology between RyR and the potassium channel (60), the pore was given a narrow selectivity filter with a wider cytosolic vestibule.
 The selectivity filter radius was chosen to be the same as in the previous model (4 Å) and 15 Å in length.
-The filter includes residues 4894 to 4899 (GGGIGD) as shown in low-resolution structures of the RyR pore (50).
+Homology models derived from low-resolution structures of the RyR pore indicate that the selectivity filter includes residues 4894 to 4899 (GGGIGD) (59).
+The model selectivity filter is long enough to include these amino acids, but only Asp-4899 is explicitly modeled (Fig. 1).
 The cytosolic vestibule radius was chosen to be 7 Å in accordance with low-resolution RyR structures (M. Samsó, Harvard Medical School, personal communication, 2007), although the model cannot distinguish between different vestibule radii as it can between different selectivity filter radii (Fig. 15 of Ref.
 (20)).

-As in the previous model, Glu-4900 was placed at the selectivity filter/lumenal vestibule junction and Glu-4902 was placed on the lumenal face of the channel.
+As in the previous model, Glu-4900 was placed at the selectivity filter/lumenal vestibule junction.
+Glu-4902 was placed on the lumenal face of the channel.
 These are in accordance with other modeling of the RyR pore based on KcsA homology and mutation experiments (Fig. 2 of Ref.
 (7)).
-Asp-4938 was placed at the selectivity filter/cytosolic vestibule junction in accordance with low-resolution RyR structures (50) and 15 Å away from Asp-4899 (M. Samsó, Harvard Medical School, personal communication, 2007).
-Asp-4945 was placed 10 Å away from Asp-4938 toward the cytosolic end of the pore (50,51) because, as part of the same $\alpha$ -helix, they are approximately one helix turn apart.
-Because the tilt of this helix is not yet resolved (M. Samsó, Harvard Medical School, personal communication, 2007), the increase in pore radius near Asp-4945 was arbitrarily chosen to be 45°.
+Asp-4938 was placed in the cytosolic vestibule in accordance with homology modeling from low-resolution RyR structures and 15 Å away from Asp-4899 (59).
+Asp-4945 was placed 10 Å away from Asp-4938 toward the cytosolic end of the pore (59,60) because, as part of the same α -helix, they are approximately two helix turns apart.
+Because the structure of the RyR pore in the open state has not yet been determined at a resolution sufficient to distinguish the conformation of the inner helices, the increase in pore radius near Asp-4945 was arbitrarily chosen to be 45°.
 The model is not sensitive enough to distinguish between different helix tilt angles.

-Each of the aspartates and glutamates were assumed to be fully-charged and facing into the permeation pathway with the terminal carboxyl (COO') group on a flexible tether than can span a hemisphere of radius 5 Å for aspartates and 7 Å for glutamates (Fig. 1).
+Each of the aspartates and glutamates were assumed to be fully-charged and facing into the permeation pathway with the terminal carboxyl (COO $^-$) group on a flexible tether than can span a hemisphere of radius 5 Å for aspartates and 7 Å for glutamates (Fig. 1).
 In the one-dimensional Poisson-Nernst-Planck/Density Functional Theory (PNP/DFT) model (13,20), residues Asp-4938, Asp-4899, and Glu-4900 were modeled as two, independent, half-charged oxygen ions (2.8 Å diameter) confined to a region of the long axis of the pore spanned by each residue's hemisphere (8,11,12,14,20).
 For example, the centers of the oxygens for Asp-4899 were confined to 15 Å < x < 25 Å in Fig. 1.
-The other residues in the model (Asp-4945 and Glu-4900) were modeled as regions of uniform regions of fixed charge (i.e., just a background charge and not as ions that take up space) because the pore radius where they were located was too wide for the residues to exert excluded-volume effects on the permeating ions; their presence was only felt electrostatically by the permeating ions.
+The other residues in the model (Asp-4945 and Glu-4900) were modeled as regions of uniform fixed charge (i.e., just a background charge and not as ions that take up space) because the pore radius where they were located was too wide for the residues to exert excluded-volume effects on the permeating ions; their presence was only felt electrostatically by the permeating ions.